Red Bull RB17

 The Red Bull RB17 is an upcoming limited production track-only hybrid sports car produced by Red Bull Advanced Technologies, the commercial technology and engineering arm of Formula One team Red Bull Racing.
 Primarily designed by Red Bull Racing's former Chief Technical Officer, designer, and aerodynamicist Adrian Newey, with additional assistance from team engineers, the RB17 is Red Bull's first production car.

 The name RB17 is derived from Red Bull Racing's Formula One car naming scheme sequence, having been skipped in 2021 when the 2020 RB16 was reused as the RB16B and was followed in 2022 by the RB18.
 The car was unveiled to the public as a non-working full-scale version on 12 July 2024 at the Goodwood Festival of Speed.
-Production is scheduled to begin in 2025, and will be limited to 50 cars, costing £5 million each.
+Production is scheduled to begin in 2026, and will be limited to 50 cars, costing £5 million each.

 Specifications

-Initially, Red Bull planned for the car to be powered by an F1-inspired twin-turbocharged V8 engine, but this was later replaced by a Cosworth-developed 4.5 litre V10 engine capable of revving to 15,000 rpm at redline, with a proposed power output of 1000 hp.
-An additional 200 hp of hybrid power is derived from an electric motor.
+It is to be powered by a Cosworth-developed 4.5-litre V10 engine producing 1000 hp, and an electric motor producing 200 hp.
+Producing a combined 1200 hp.
+Red Bull initially planned for the car to be powered by an F1-inspired twin-turbocharged V8 engine.

 The transmission will be a six-speed sequential unit developed in-house, with the gears built by Xtrac.
-The weight of the RB17 will be under 1000 kg, and it will be built entirely with carbon composite materials.
+The weight of the RB17 will be 900 kg, and it will be built entirely with carbon composite materials.
 It will use active suspension, which has not been permitted in F1 since the conclusion of the 1993 season.